RandomStudio/random-studio/src/pages/projects/a-virtual-fashion-graduation-show-for-the-royal-academy-of-antwerp.md

     ratio: 0
     marginTop: 0
     marginLeft: 0
-    caption: We additionally supported the 9 master students by providing them with a digital spatial canvas that allowed them to create their personalised environment, setting their own stage for their introduction to the fashion industry.
+    caption: We additionally supported the master students by providing them with a digital spatial canvas that allowed each of them to create their personalised environment, setting their own stage for their introduction to the fashion industry.
   - video:
       autoplay: false
       hasControls: false